 Butamax signed an agreement in December with Highwater Ethanol LLC, a Lamberton, Minnesota-based company that said it would consider converting a corn-ethanol plant to butanol production.
 Highwater has a plant that produces 55 million gallons of ethanol a year, according to its website.

-Butamax is fighting Gevo Inc. (GEVO), a U.S. biotechnology company backed by oil refiner Total SA and specialty chemicals maker Lanxess AG (LXS), over patents to produce butanol from plants.
+Butamax is fighting Gevo Inc. (GEVO:US), a U.S. biotechnology company backed by oil refiner Total SA and specialty chemicals maker Lanxess AG (LXS), over patents to produce butanol from plants.

 To contact the reporter on this story: Christopher Martin in New York at email@example.com.